Dr. Maria Amaya

 Dr. Shafik Dharamsi

-(UTEP: 2017), Dean, College of Health Sciences and Peter DeWetter Distinguished Professor of Health Sciences, Ph.D. in Interdisciplinary Studies, University of British Columbia (2003).
+(UTEP: 2017), Dean, College of Health Sciences and Charles H. & Shirley T. Leavell Endowed Chair in Health Sciences, Ph.D. in Interdisciplinary Studies, University of British Columbia (2003).

 Research Interests: Community engaged learning in the healthcare professions; cultural competency in healthcare; healthcare disparities; preparing healthcare practitioners for health advocacy roles; socially responsible approaches to global health; social accountability and ethics; professionalism; social pedagogy